 Much like most human behavior, the act of online 'vengeance by review' by zero MTC score recipients is predictable.
 It is as predictable as an enthusiasm laddened voice message or email from someone who has just learned he/she passed.
 HR has received its fair share of texts and emails from disappointed zero exam score recipients, threatening to 'warn others' if their zero score retraction demands are not met.
 And too, much like most threats, some individuals are simply venting their frustrations.
 Others, however, make good on that promise and vent online in hopes of detracting others from seeking employment consideration, a fitness credential or affiliate membership.
 Hence, partly why NHE management decided to include scam posts on the 'Say What?!' page.
 They help illustrate an underlying theme faced by the HR division on a monthly basis.
 Each month, there are a handful of individuals who give their HR rep a choice.
 Either consider a series of 'valid reasons' as to why their zero exam score should be retracted or suffer the wrath of online vengeance.
 Dependent on the mood of the individual from which the ultimatum has been put forth, these retaliation threats will vary in style, tone and volume.
 Some more elegantly stated than others, while others not meant to conceal any feelings of dismay or discontent.
 But no matter the tone, the implication will be a recurring and predictable one.
 Punish NHE, the associated HR rep or both for noncompliance.

 We believe the presence of scam posts prove one thing.
 Our HR division is unwavering, and management will remain resolute.
-Because NHE was conceived with one philosophical focus.
-A commitment to client value.
-That has been our mission from inception.
-And we are not alone.
+NHE was conceived with one philosophical focus, a commitment to client value.
+That has been our mission from inception and we are not alone.
 Each day, experienced, educated job candidates feel compelled to voice their frustrations in regard to their much lesser qualified colleagues.

 Some suggest proctored classrooms as a deterrent.
 Typically, such suggestions come from those who do not understand that cheating statistics are more pronounced in classroom settings.
 More importantly, we do not want to deter people from cheating.
 Doing so hinders our ability to identity who the cheaters are.
 Identifying who the cheaters are is very important for an online service.
 The people who cheat on an online exam are the very same people who will copy and paste an online fitness program, claim it as their own and sell it to an unwitting client.
 Besides, ethical people do not require a deterrent to cheating.
 Conducting themselves unethically is not an option for them.